Keehan92/Pyrebase/README.md

 # Pyrebase

-## Fork with an updated requirements to 2.22 because the original is no longer being maintained
+## Fork with an updated requirements because the original is no longer being maintained

 A simple python wrapper for the [Firebase API](https://firebase.google.com).